 Increasing the capacity of nonprofits to respond effectively to community needs is essential.
 In general, The Cecil L. Mauger Charitable Trust prefers funding:

-- Capital needs
+- Small-scale, specific capital needs

 - Programmatic needs